 The talk will end with a short Q/A session.

 Mark Grover is a software engineer working on Apache Spark at Cloudera.
-Mark is a committer on Apache Bigtop and a committer and PMC member on Apache Sentry.
-He has contributed to a number of open source projects including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
+Mark is a committer on Apache Bigtop and a committer and PMC member on Apache Sentry and has contributed to a number of open source projects including Apache Hadoop, Apache Hive, Apache Sqoop, and Apache Flume.
 He is a coauthor of Hadoop Application Architectures and also wrote a section in Programming Hive.
 Mark is a sought-after speaker on topics related to big data at various national and international conference.
 He occasionally blogs on topics related to technology.

 Comments on this page are now closed.